Sapientus/Trichinella/README.md

 So I'm quite busy these days.

-\*You can use run this masterpiece of mine just running "main.py", it lacks frontend part so you can see Swagger adding "/docs" to url.
+\*You can run this masterpiece of mine just running "main.py", it lacks frontend part so you can see Swagger adding "/docs" to url.

+# DOCUMENTATION ACCESS

+To see the documentation, run "docs/\_build/index.html" I know, it's better to ignore this while pushing on git, but I decided to save it for checking my work.

+# TESTING AN APP

+Load repo and run "pytest tests", this will run 22 tests and show their results.